leikareipa/rallysport-content/README.md

 ## Administrating

-### Reviewing uploaded content

-When a user uploads a resource (e.g. a track), its visibility (cf. [resource-visibility.php](rallysport-content/api/common-scripts/resource/resource-visibility.php)) will be set to non-public by default, and must be made public manually by the administrator before the resource's data can be accessed by users.

-To do this, simply update the `resource_visibility` column for the given resource to the value of `ResourceVisibility::PUBLIC`.
-(Presumably, you'll first want to inspect the resource to make sure it doesn't break any of your content rules, etc.)

 ### Backing up content

 All user-submitted content is stored in the database, so backing up the database is sufficient to back up content data.